var500/var500/README.md

 # Hi there, I'm Varun👋

-## I'm a Student, Developer, and Foodie!!
+## I'm a Fullstack Developer by profession and a Foodie by choice!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 Work hard, smart and believe in yourself 🧘‍♂️
 - 🥅 2024 Goals: Dive Deep into code DSA and Fullstack Development
 - ⚡ Fun fact: I love to trek